Werner-Staeblein/Project-2-modified-resubmit/README.md

 ### 1. Feature Testing

-Features of the site were tested manually in several test runs to ensure that the site performs the intended functionality on all of the key features.
+The working functionalities of the features of the site were tested manually in several test runs.

 | Feature                           | Test Case                                   | Outcome                                                                                             | Test result                                                   |
 |-----------------------------------|---------------------------------------------|-----------------------------------------------------------------------------------------------------|---------------------------------------------------------------|